avafinger/OV5640_camera/readme.md

 - BananaPi M64
 - Pine64+

-NanoPi A64 (can possibly works, there is a great chance)
+NanoPi A64 (can possibly works, there is a great chance - guessing)

 History Log:
 * initial commit, missing info (yet to complete)